 PANJ is affiliated with the National Association of Legal Assistants (NALA).
 NALA has developed a voluntary certification examination.
 Those who succeed in passing the exam are entitled to use the designation "CP"-Certified Paralegal or "CLA" - Certified Legal Assistant.
 Specialty Examinations in certain practice areas are also available to be taken by those who have attained CLA/CP status and those passing the specialty examination are entitled to use the designation of "ACP" - Advanced Certified Paralegal.
 If you are interested in taking the Certified Paralegal/Legal Assistant exam, please click here.
 The provided link will give you all the information you need about the nationally recognized credential examination administered by NALA.

-PANJ members enjoy discounted NALA certification exam review programs from The Paralegal Education Group.
+PANJ members enjoy discounted certification exam preparation programs from The Paralegal Education Group.